gustwindjs/gustwind/breezewind/README.md

 * `concat(...<string>)` concatenates given strings into a single string.
 * `stringify(input: unknown)` applies `JSON.stringify(input, null, 2)`.
 Useful for debugging.

-To implement your own, follow this signature: `(_: Context, ...parts: string[]) => string | Promise<string>`.
+To implement your own, follow this signature: `(...args: unknown[]) => string | Promise<string>`.
 Technically you don't have to return a string but in that case you have to be aware of the consequences and design your utilities accordingly.

+Note that Breezewind `context` is available through `this.context` at utilities should you need to access it.
+For example, the `get` default utility leverages to allow access to the context through the utility.

 To pass custom utilities to Breezewind, do the following: